 - 3.1.1 The expected programme of site development where arboricultural input is required is as follows:

 1. Pre commencement meeting

-2. Installation of protective fencing
+2. Installation of protective fencing and ground protection

-3. Demolition of the garage

-4. Excavation of foundations

-5. Erection of main build
+3. Erection of main build

-6. Removal of tree protection measures
+4. Removal of tree protection measures

 3.2 Erection of fencing